Carbon emissions at Stiftung Mercator

 An in-house working group was set up in 2020 to identify approaches aimed at improving ecological sustainability in the foundation’s business processes and to translate this into an action programme.
 This included ways to save energy and improve energy efficiency, as well as measures to reduce the use of resources at events, for example.

 A core aspect of our work involves fostering exchange between people from different cultures and different locations.
 We promote cooperation and cultivate international networks.
 Even in today’s era of digitization, such activities require personal encounters if trust and mutual understanding are to be built up and ideas and knowledge are to be shared.
 It is not our intention to completely renounce the travel that this entails in future.
-We will be approving an action framework for our scholarship holders in 2021 with a view to minimizing avoidable emissions.

 A good carbon footprint thanks to the pandemic